Nosayers/BlobRunner/source/README.md

 ### Code reuse

 Files stubs.c and vectors.S are reused from a course lab, see file COPYING.
+The Makefile was provided by the school as well.

 ### Known bugs